andreabradpitto/ARP-assignment/README.md

 ## 📊 Results

-After several tests, I came to the conclusion that the token function reported by the professor ([Assignment Specifications V1.0](doc/Assignment%20Specifications%20V1.0.pdf) and [Assignment Specifications V2.0](doc/Assignment%20Specifications%20V2.0.pdf)) does not work.
+After several tests, I came to the conclusion that the token function reported by the professor does not work (this is true for both [Assignment Specifications V1.0](doc/Assignment%20Specifications%20V1.0.pdf) and [Assignment Specifications V2.0](doc/Assignment%20Specifications%20V2.0.pdf)).
 It should produce a [sine wave](https://en.wikipedia.org/wiki/Sine) but, even with the default parameters, it does not even come close to that.
 After several tweaks to the function itself, I ended up using one I defined myself.
 This formula, albeit less fancy than the original, works as intended, while still including all the parameters that were mentioned in the provided one.